-Green computing is the way in which businesses can become environmentally responsible and eco-friendly in the use of their computers and their technology resources.
+Green IT or computing is the way in which businesses can become environmentally responsible and eco-friendly in the use of their computers and their technology resources.
 Not can it relate to the use of the businesses systems and resources but it can also relate to the way in which companies design, engineer, manufacture and dispose of computing devices in a way that reduces their environmental impact.

 Many people these days place value on products that are more friendly on the environment even if they have to pay that little extra.
 Many IT manufacturers and vendors are investing a lot more time and money in the end to end design of their energy-efficient products, reducing the use of dangerous materials and encouraging the recycling of digital devices.
 With technology growing at a rapid pace and the life-cycle of products becoming smaller with newer products being released sooner there is increasing concerns about the impact on the environment.
 Especially in terms of energy efficiency and the reduction in emissions and toxic waste.